-Compliance officers understand the challenges that loan servicing faces since the implementation of Dodd-Frank.
+Compliance officers understand the challenges that loan servicing faces since the implementation of Dodd-Frank and how new regulations compare to mortgage servicing, insurance tracking, blanket VSI, and lender-placed insurance.
 Remaining knowledgeable with ever-changing regulations regarding RESPA, NFIP, TILA, GSO’s and the Joint Agencies has proven challenging for even the largest lenders.

-In 2012 Miniter Group made a commitment to embrace our lenders’ new regulatory environment.
-We set out to create a pro-active compliance department to provide expert compliance advice to our lenders while monitoring all legislative and regulatory initiatives that will affect our lenders.
+In 2012, Miniter Group made a commitment to embrace our lenders’ new regulatory environment.
+We set out to create a pro-active compliance department to provide expert advice to our lender partners while monitoring all legislative and regulatory initiatives that will affect them.

 During that situation, the timing of initial notifications and force-placement of flood insurance had many lenders scrutinized by their regulators.

 The Miniter compliance team also oversees our proprietary software development and execution of our Borrower-CentricSM workflows.
-They are responsible for pro-actively providing all Vendor Management documentation on a predetermined calendar to your compliance department with the guarantee you will meet your regulatory requirements.
+This team is responsible for proactively providing all Vendor Management documentation to your compliance department on a predetermined calendar and with the guarantee that you will meet your regulatory requirements.

-We are here to work with you to develop and monitor your outsourced collateral risk transfer solutions.
+We are here to work with you to develop and monitor your outsourced collateral risk management solutions.
 We welcome you to explore the compliance sections of our website.
-Download one of our compliance white papers if you choose.
-Click around and get to know us.
-With the exception of a few pictures of residential homes, all of the pictures on our website are from our headquarters in Rockland, MA.
+Download one of our compliance white papers related to vendor management for more information.

 Frequently Asked Questions

 My borrower’s or member’s property has just been remapped into a Special Flood Hazard Area.
 What is the right way to handle this?